 Over on their Instagram account (with more than 175,000 followers) these stories are added to a global #teambulk movement, with this visual style of social media being a popular platform in order for their customers to post their gym selfies and videos and creating engagement by sharing their story via Instagram Stories.

-The Foodspring website experience is a visual one, offering high-quality photographs and content with a focus on clean and certified organic ingredients.
-The brand was created in Berlin and this is mentioned several times throughout the copy but also leverage off other global ingredients and hip superfoods such as goji berries and coconuts from ‘pure’ and ‘natural’ environments, reflecting their clean product strategy.
-They are also using affiliate marketing and have a refer-a-friend program.
+For one, the Foodspring website experience is a visual one, offering high-quality photographs and content with a focus on clean and certified organic ingredients.
+Similar to ESN, it also flaunts the ‘Made in Germany’ seal of approval.
+However, Foodspring seems to appeal to younger audiences more and leverages off global ingredients and hip superfoods such as goji berries and coconuts from ‘pure’ and ‘natural’ environments, reflecting their clean product strategy.

-In addition, Foodspring offer an online shop, recipes, a free body check and an online coach.
+In addition, Foodspring offers an online shop (although their products are also easily found in stores now), recipes, a free body check and an online coach.
 You can also engage with them directly online via their live chat which pops up on every landing page.
 This ease in accessibility seems to have served them well.

 Founded in 2004, MyProtein markets itself as Europe’s number one sports brand and the number one sports nutrition brand globally.
 Based in Manchester and operating in over 70 countries worldwide and they boast over 2000 products in their product range.

 MyProtein have done better than Bulk Powders, at least in this study, because they have dedicated German social media accounts.
 This sort of segmentation allows them to adjust their social media campaigns accordingly.
 And it works!
 Especially when it comes to influencer marketing.
 The brand once worked with fitness enthusiast and YouTuber, Goeerki.
 He basically sold the message “if you want to achieve top physical and sporty shape, this is only possible with these products.”
 Cocky, but it worked.
 Comments on the campaign were filled with people saying they have to try the MyProtein products.